 Friday Morning Hill Tribe Market

-This is a fresh produce market held every Friday morning near to the Mosque on Chang Khlan Road, not far from the night bazaar.
+This is a fresh produce market held every Friday morning near to the Mosque on Chang Khlan Road, not far from the Night Bazaar.
 This little market is where the ethnic minorities who live around Chiang Mai bring their own distinctive food products to sell.
-It is really interesting to look around and try out the exotic fruits.

 Sunday Walking Street